Indexing Amazon S3 for Real-Time Analytics on Data Lakes

 Athena is not a datastore by itself, it’s just a query engine for the datastore in S3.
 If you have JSON or CSV files in S3, they are going to be columnar in nature, and there’s only so much you can do with that kind of data.
-Rockset, however, takes that data and creates three different types of indexes on it, thereby making queries as efficient as possible.
+Rockset, however, takes that data and creates different types of indexes on it, thereby making queries as efficient as possible.

 Figure 1: Using Rockset to index data in Amazon S3 for real-time analytics

 Rockset creates more than just one index for a piece of data coming into the database.
 For example, suppose you have JSON data coming into S3 with a field called “name” in it.
-Rockset sees this field and creates three different types of key-value stores on this field.
-This feature is called converged indexing, and it comes with the following three different indexes:
+Rockset sees this field and creates different types of key-value stores on this field.
+This feature is called converged indexing, and it comes with the following indexes: